Call Now Free Quote

 Type S on Above-Grade Residential Brick: Spalling

 This is the most common and most costly misspecification.
-Type S mortar at 1,800 PSI applied to above-grade residential brick that tests below 3,000 PSI compressive strength creates a stress imbalance.
+Type S mortar at a minimum compressive strength of 1,800 PSI applied to above-grade residential brick that tests below 3,000 PSI compressive strength creates a stress imbalance.
 During freeze-thaw cycling, thermal movement, or foundation settlement, the wall cannot distribute stress through the mortar joint because the mortar is too rigid to absorb it.
-Stress concentrates at the brick face, and the outer 3mm to 8mm of brick fractures and falls away.
+Stress concentrates at the brick face, and the outer few millimeters of brick fractures and falls away.

 The failure is visible as angular chips or full face separations along the joint line.
 It accelerates over time because exposed brick interior absorbs more moisture, increasing ice pressure in subsequent freeze events.
 By the time the spalling is obvious, the damage has typically extended well beyond what is visible.